RBU-6000

 The RBU-6000 Smerch-2 (Реактивно-Бомбовая Установка, Reaktivno-Bombovaja Ustanovka; rocket-bomb installation & Смерч; waterspout) is a 213 mm caliber Soviet anti-submarine rocket launcher.
 The system entered service in 1960–1961 and is fitted to a wide range of Russian surface vessels.
 It consists of a horseshoe-shaped arrangement of twelve launch barrels, that are remotely directed by the Burya fire control system (that can also control the shorter-ranged RBU-1000).
 It fires RGB-60 rockets, which carry unguided depth charges.
 The rockets are normally fired in salvos of 1, 2, 4, 8 or 12 rounds.
 Reloading is automatic, with individual rounds being fed into the launcher by the 60UP loading system from a below-deck magazine.
 Typical magazine capacity is either 72 or 96 rounds per launcher.
 It can also be used for shore bombardment.

 The RPK-8 system is an upgrade of the RBU-6000 system, firing the 90R rocket, which releases a 90SG depth charge that is actively guided in the water.
 This allows it to home in on targets at depths of up to 1,000 m.
 The warhead is a 19.5 kg shaped charge, which enables it to punch through the hulls of submarines.
 It can also be used against divers and torpedoes.
-System response time is reported to be 15 seconds and a single-salvo has a kill probability of 0.8.
 RPK-8 entered service in 1991 and was mounted on Project 1154 and 11356 frigates.
 Serial production of the upgraded 90R1 rocket, featuring a non-contact proximity fuze, was launched in 2017.

 RBU-6000 were the most widespread anti-submarine rocket launchers in the Soviet Navy, used on many ship classes.